• Skip to primary navigation

 • The almond flavor makes the brownies interesting without tasting like almond.
 It leaves one thinking there's a unique flavor in them, but they can't quite put their finger on it.

-1. I lowered the oven temp to 375° F from 425° F. I did this because my mom had long ago penciled in this change in her book.
+1. I lower the oven temp to 375° F from 425° F. I did this because my mom had long ago penciled in this change in her book.

-2. I omitted the 8 ounces of walnuts.
+2. I omit the 8 ounces of walnuts.
 Only because I prefer my brownies without nuts.
 Add them if you like them. 🙂

 3. The amount of sugar in the original Maida Heatter recipe is quite high -- 3 ¾ cups!
-It works and it's delicious.
-However, I lowered it to 3 cups and it's just as good. 🙂 (You could probably take it to 2 ½ cups if you're so inclined.)
+I lower it to 2 ¾ cups and it's just as good. 🙂 (You could probably lower it even more if you're so inclined.)

 Can you freeze these brownies?